Most Expensive Newton Neighborhoods

 Popular real estate near Newton, MA

 Newton is a larger medium-sized city located in the state of Massachusetts.
 With a population of 86,710 people and 18 constituent neighborhoods, Newton is the 11th largest community in Massachusetts.
-Much of the housing stock in Newton was built prior to World War II, making it one of the older and more historic cities in the country.
+Newton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Newton home prices are not only among the most expensive in Massachusetts, but Newton real estate also consistently ranks among the most expensive in America.

 Newton is a decidedly white-collar city, with fully 94.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newton is a city of professionals, managers and sales and office workers.
 There are especially a lot of people living in Newton who work in management occupations (14.92%), teaching (11.75%) and healthcare (9.51%).